vrapeutic/vrapeutic.github.io/docs/rodja.md

 ## Player

 The player plays from a first person perspective.
 The player character is not seen on the screen.
-Instead the player controls a circle pointer at the center of his/her eyesight that they use to point at the jewels to collect them.
+Instead the player controls a laser pointer in his hand that they use to point at the jewels to collect them.
-The player controls the pointer only by moving their head around as the pointer should express their eyes’ center’s direction.

 ## NPC